Kentipedia

 1. Detection

 The detection stage involves continuously monitoring and analyzing network traffic to identify potential DDoS attacks.
+Monitor pps/bps and distribution shifts, BGP route changes, and RPS for L7 events.
 By observing traffic patterns and using flow analysis and anomaly detection techniques, organizations can quickly detect abnormal traffic patterns that may signify an ongoing DDoS attack.
 Early detection is crucial for initiating a timely response to minimize the impact on critical infrastructure.
+(Learn more about DDoS Detection)

 2. Response